 to consult a doctor before you start taking kava, since it may interact with

 certain drugs.
 Certain products may also be adulterated with other parts of the

 Kava has a long history of consumption in the South Pacific and is considered a safe and enjoyable beverage.

-The roots of the plant contain compounds called kavalactones, which have been shown to help with anxiety.
+The plant’s roots contain compounds called kavalactones, which have been shown to help with anxiety.

-Consult your doctor if you plan on taking kava, as it may interact with some medications.
+Consult your doctor if you take kava, as it may interact with some medications.

 Also, make sure you read the labels of the kava products you’re interested in to confirm the kavalactone content in each dose.